What Effect Does a Criminal Conviction Have on Employment Opportunities?

 What Should I Do if I Have a Criminal Record and Want to Pursue Expungement?

 Call The Lux Law Firm as soon as possible at 719-451-7469 to schedule a free case evaluation.
-We can review the specifics of your criminal conviction and history and provide guidance as to what may be possible.
+Our criminal defense attorneys can review the specifics of your criminal conviction and history and provide guidance as to what may be possible.
 If you appear eligible for expungement, our experienced expungement attorneys can help you with the process.
 We understand how frustrating and limiting having a criminal record can be, and we’ll work with you to achieve the best possible outcomes.